Calorie-App/Calorie-App/README_Milestone2.md

     - [X] App Overview (Milestone 1)
     - [X] App Spec (Milestone 1)
     - [X] Checked off 2+ completed features
-      - [X] API calls to fetch data from Nutrition API
+      - [X] API calls will fetch data from Nutrition API
-      - [X] User is able to enter the food through an EditText View.
-Which CalorieCalc takes user's input to make an API call to get information about the food entered by the user
+      - [X] User will be able to enter the desired food through an EditText View.
+Which CalorieCalc will take user's input to make API calls to get information about the food entered by the user from the Nutrition API
-      - [X] Search Button fetches food info requested by user
+      - [X] Search Button will search food info requested by user
       - [X] Implemented functionality so user must enter value in both EditText in order to proceed.
       - [X] Toast is displayed to user stating to "Please enter values in both fields" if user did not enter values in both fields.
       - [X] Created a Food Class to construct Food Objects from JSONArray